OvercastCommunity/Issues/README.md

 * To the best of your ability be concise about the issue you are specifying.
 * If unsure about a potential issue, do not hesitate to contact the Overcast Community through discord.
-* Do not create new issues that are related to general suggestions.
-This repository is for *specific, technical* bugs or *confirmed* features.
+* Be careful with creating new issues that are related to general suggestions.
+This repository is better for *specific, technical* bugs or *confirmed* features.